afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 There are several, non-exclusive, **implementation** choices:

 - Button matrix.
 - Analog Multiplexers.
-This is the recommended way to go, since it requires less wiring, less space, less available pins and less effort.
 - PISO shift registers.
-Not recommended since it takes too much space, unless you are really short of available GPIO pins.
+Not recommended since it takes too much space.
+- GPIO expanders. **The best option and recommended way to go** thanks to its minimal cost, size, pin expenditure, and overall simplicity.
 - Single switch (or button) attached to a single pin.

 Take a look at the article on [input hardware](../../InputHW_en.md) for an introduction.